rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240304_New York Times Podcasts.md

 *  doesn't necessarily mean it's true.
 *  And that when we hear things, that there's a bit of skepticism that not everything that
 *  is recorded by the government or said publicly is true.
-*  And that we have to have some humility to the fact that this is a really, really complex,
+*  And that we have to have some humility to the fact that this is a really complex, crazy
-*  crazy world and not every disclosure answers the major questions of the moment.
+*  world and not every disclosure answers the major questions of the moment.
 *  And I think that in a time where there's a ton of uncertainty, people grasp for these
 *  things and they try to use them to make their point.
 *  But at the end of the day, it may not be true.